AdonayDereje/volunteer_matching/README.md

 Contributing
 Contributions are welcome!
 If you have any improvements or new features to add, please follow these steps:

-Fork the repository.
+1. Fork the repository.
-Create a new branch for your feature: git checkout -b feature-name.
+2. Create a new branch for your feature: git checkout -b feature-name.
-Make your changes and commit them: git commit -m "Add your message here".
+3. Make your changes and commit them: git commit -m "Add your message here".
-Push to the branch: git push origin feature-name.
+4. Push to the branch: git push origin feature-name.
-Create a pull request describing your changes.
+5. Create a pull request describing your changes.

-License
+License:
 This project is licensed under the MIT License.

-Acknowledgements
+Acknowledgements:

 This project was inspired by the need to bridge the gap between volunteers and organizations.
 Special thanks to the React community for their fantastic libraries and tools that made this project possible.
 Feel free to explore, contribute, and use the Volunteer Matching Website for your volunteer and organization needs!
 If you encounter any issues or have suggestions for improvement, please don't hesitate to create an issue or pull request.
 Happy volunteering!